Azure/portaldocs/portal-sdk/generated/top-legacy-editscopes.md

         validations: ko.observableArray([
             new FxViewModels.RequiredValidation(ClientResources.masterDetailEditWebsiteNameRequired),
         ]),
+        // TODO, #9968182, Remove this before associated control implementation is removed.
-        valueUpdateTrigger: ValueUpdateTrigger.Input, // by default textboxes only update the value when the user moves focus.
+        valueUpdateTrigger: (ValueUpdateTrigger as any).Input, // by default textboxes only update the value when the user moves focus.
 Since we don't do any expensive validation we can get updates on keypress
     });

 // Section